zaadie/BattleshipGame/README.md

 Prerequisites
-No prerequisites needed to run the project, although a UNIX or Mac terminal is required in order to run the comman line file excecution
+No prerequisites needed to run the project, although a UNIX or Mac terminal is required in order to run the command line file excecution

 Built With